THE ARCHITECT’S BIM TOOL

 When it comes to adopting BIM workflows, some software programs force you to abandon or recreate your personal design process, leaving you with a steep learning curve and an inefficient workflow.
 Vectorworks Architect allows you to transition to BIM in a meaningful and manageable way because it’s built around an architect’s design process.
 This means you and your team can remain productive while experiencing the positive impacts of information modeling throughout your transition to a BIM workflow.

 To help you get started, we’ve created the resources below, which provide you with everything from technical training and workflow documents to Industry Foundation Classes (IFC) guides and example files, all of which contain information that you can apply to your next design.
-And if you have any questions along the way, don’t hesitate to reach out to us by clicking on the “Schedule a Consultation” link, above.
-Our AEC industry specialists are here to help you find success as you discover your ideal BIM workflow.
+And if you have any questions along the way, don’t hesitate to email us at [email protected] .
+Our industry specialists are here to help you find success as you discover your ideal BIM workflow.

 WHAT’S THE DEAL WITH IFC?